EclesioMeloJunior/rust16vm/README.md

 The VM uses 16bit wide instructions, loaded previusly at the memory, each instruction occupies 2 bytes in memory.
 It executes a naive fetch/decode/executes loop.

 Register A, B and C are General Purpose registers.
-Register M, SP, ,BP PC, FLAGS are reserved.
+Register M, SP, BP, PC, FLAGS are reserved.

 ### A simple for loop